AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 Forms workflow steps perform AEM Forms-specific operations in an AEM workflow.
 These steps allow you rapidly build adaptive forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal- and across- the-firewall business processes.
 You can also use Forms Workflow steps to start document services, integrate with Adobe Sign signature workflow, and perform other AEM Forms operations.
 You require [AEM Forms add-on](https://www.adobe.com/go/learn_aemforms_documentation_63) to use these steps in a workflow.

 Forms-centric workflow steps perform AEM Forms-specific operations in an AEM Workflow.
 These steps allow you to rapidly build Adaptive Forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal and across- the-firewall business processes.
-You can also use Forms Workflow steps to:

-* Create business processes, post-submission workflows, and backend workflows to manage enrollment processes.
-* Create and assign tasks to a user or group.
-* Use [!DNL Adobe Sign] in an AEM Workflow to send a document for  signing.
-* Generate a Document of Record on-demand or on form submission.
-* Connect a workflow model with various data sources to easily save and retrieve data.

-* Use the email step to send notification emails and other attachments on completion of an action and at the start or completion of a  workflow.

 >[!NOTE]
 >